BraneShop/BraneShop.github.io/src/posts/Non-Technical-But-Detailed-Explanation-Of-Our-Business-Card-Designs.md

 designed by me, in the programming language [Haskell](https://www.haskell.org/).

-I was _heavily_ inspired by this image (unfortunately I'm unable to find any details on the original artist):
+I was _heavily_ inspired by this image (<s>unfortunately I'm unable to find any details on the original artist</s> by [Nelson Gonçalves](https://www.behance.net/gallery/53647339/Illustrations-for-Expansion-Mai-2017), thanks to Nathan of [Our Community](http://ourcommunity.com.au) for finding the source!):

 <center>
 <img src="/images/blog/cards/space-entry.png" width="600" />